duydd25031999/TC_note/Software Development/Scrum Event.md

     - `Unfinish` work is put back to `Product Backlog`
 - `Product Owner` decide `what to do next`
     - `Scrum Team` and `Stakeholders`  collaborate on `what to do next`.
-- 💡 Time-boxed: `4 hours for a monthly Sprint`.
+- 💡 Time-boxed: 4 hours for a monthly Sprint.
 	- `Scrum Team` should avoid limiting it to a presentation.

 - Sprint review = buổi demo thành quả.